Department of Biomedical Engineering

 Bachelor of Science

-In this major, students learn to apply engineering principles to solve problems in medicine and biology problems.
-This is a field of great breadth that incorporates the fields of medical imaging, informatics, micro and nanosystems, prosthetics, medical devices, tissue engineering and genomics, drug delivery, and applications of signal processing and control.
+In this major, students learn to apply engineering principles to solve problems in medicine and biology.
+This is a field of great breadth that incorporates medical imaging, informatics, micro and nanosystems, prosthetics, medical devices, tissue engineering and genomics, drug delivery, and applications of signal processing and control.

 Students should take the following courses, preferably in their first two years:

-• PHYS 116 (physical and life sciences Approaches requirement)
+PHYS 116 or 118 (physical and life sciences Approaches requirement)

 Students must satisfy all Foundations, Approaches, and Connections requirements, as outlined elsewhere in this bulletin.
 Some General Education requirements should be met with specific courses as listed above.